 This is a general code for card declines, so it’s difficult to know exactly what the problem is.

-Failed payments: What to do about it?
+Failed Payments: What to do about them?

 While this list touches on the top 25 reasons payments fail, the truth is there are more than 100 ways for credit card payments to fail in your subscription-based business.